-As a start, the SAT is about $3 cheaper than the ACT.
-The SAT costs $47.50 for the test only and $64.50 for the optional essay included, while the ACT costs $50.50 for the test only and $67 for the optional essay included.
+As a start, the SAT is $3 cheaper than the ACT without the optional essay.
+The SAT costs $60 for the test only, while the ACT costs $63 for the test only and $88 with the optional essay included.
 However, even if you’re struggling financially, this $3 difference may not be enough to choose one test over the other.

 To be clear, both tests can be budget-friendly.
 The ACT and SAT both have a wide variety of free test prep tools online with awesome quality.
 Also, for students with proven financial need, both tests provide fee waivers that include not only free test registration, but also other resources, such as free score reports to colleges, free prep tools, and even waiver of college application fees at participating schools.

-However, after my own research, I found it’s way easier to find information on the SAT fee waiver than that of the ACT.
-Unlike the ACT website, the CollegeBoard website is very direct and well designed for first timers to clearly understand critical information, such as eligibility, other perks, and where and how to register for the fee waiver.
-Plus, unlike the ACT, the SAT fee waiver covers late registration fee and fees for SAT Subject Tests.
+However, after my own research, I found it much easier to find information on the SAT fee waiver than that of the ACT.
+Unlike the ACT website, the CollegeBoard website is very direct and well designed for first-timers to clearly understand critical information, such as eligibility, other perks, and where and how to register for the fee waiver.
+Plus, unlike the ACT, the SAT fee waiver covers late registration fees.

 #13: Does your state require high school students to take the ACT?